docker/docs/docker-hub/onboarding-faqs.md

 ### Can I force my organization's members to authenticate before using Docker Desktop and are there any benefits?

 Yes.
-You can [enforce sign in](../docker-hub/configure-sign-in.md) and there are benefits.
+You can [enforce sign in](../docker-hub/configure-sign-in.md) and some benefits are:

-Some benefits of enforcing sign in are:
 - Administrators can enforce features like [Image Access Management](../docker-hub/image-access-management.md) and [Registry Access Management](../docker-hub/registry-access-management.md).
  - Administrators can ensure compliance by blocking Docker Desktop usage for users who do not sign in as members of the organization.